-Early in the history of the discipline, even before Adam Smith, who is usually regarded as the founder of economics, the question of method arose.
-The empirical-mathematical-the protopositivist-school had an early proponent in the seventeenth-century thinker William Petty:
+Early in the history of the discipline, even before Adam

+Smith, who is usually regarded as the founder of economics, the question of method arose.
+The empirical-mathematical--the proto-positivist--school had an early proponent in the seventeenth-century thinker William Petty:

-The method I take is not yet very usual; for instead of using only comparative and superlative Words, and intellectual arguments, I have taken the course (as a specimen of the Political Arithmetick I have long aimed at) to express myself in terms of Number, Weight or Measure, to use only Arguments of Sense, and to consider only such Causes, as have visible Foundations in Nature: leaving those that depend upon the mutable Mind, Opinion, Appetite, and Passion of particular men, to the Consideration of Others....
+"The method I take is not yet very usual; for instead of using only comparative and superlative Words, and intellectual arguments, I have taken the course (as a specimen of the Political Arithmetick I have long aimed at) to express myself in terms of Number, Weight or Measure, to use only Arguments of Sense, and to consider only such Causes, as have visible Foundations in Nature: leaving those that depend upon the mutable Mind, Opinion, Appetite, and Passion of particular men, to the Consideration of Others...."

-Adam Smith rejected Petty's mathematical method but not his empirical method, and for a hundred years after Smith, until the late nineteenth century, positivism was not the majority view among economists.
+Adam Smith rejected Petty's mathematical method but not his empirical method, and for a hundred years after Smith, until the twentieth century, positivism was not the majority view among economists.
 Smith's approach to economics was the one that Petty had rejected: intellectual arguments and the use of words.
 But both Smith and Petty relied on observation.
-It was not until the twentieth century that positivism became the dominant method in economics.